HOW I WORK WITH PATIENTS

 80 min (New Patient or Follow-Up)- £248

-Come see me at my clinic office at The Light Centre Marylebone!
+Come see me at my clinic office in central London!

 In-Person Appointments